dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip link set eth0 master foo`.

 All connected routes associated with the interface will be moved to the VRF table.
-For example, if eth0 has address 192.0.2.1/24, and a VRF instance foo uses table 100, then the route to 192.0.2.0/24 will disappear from the main table and re-appear in the table 100.
+For example, if eth0 has address 192.0.2.1/24, and a VRF instance foo uses table 100, then the route to 192.0.2.0/24 will disappear from the main table and re-appear in table 100.

 <h3 id="ip-vrf-remove-interface">Remove an interface from a VRF</h3>